MitchForest/snapbet/.pm/epics/epic-1/sprint-01.00-project-setup.md

 ### Key Decisions Made
 1. Used ESLint v9 flat config format instead of downgrading
 2. Configured path aliases with @ prefix for all imports
-3. Set up placeholder screens with SnapFade's emerald theme colors
+3. Set up placeholder screens with SnapBet's emerald theme colors
 4. Included all dependencies for future sprints to avoid multiple installs

 ### Deviations from Plan